 Recommended reading for: CEOs, Social Entrepreneurs, Civil Society Leaders, Non-Governmental Organizations; members of the Global Advisory Councils on Values and Negotiation & Conflict Resolution

 Founder and Director, Harvard International Negotiation Program, Harvard University, USA

-PhD.
-Founder and Director, Harvard International Negotiation Program and Associate Director, Harvard...
+Daniel L. Shapiro is Founder and Director of the Harvard International Negotiation Program and Assoc...